refenv/cijoe/docs/source/index.rst

-**cijoe** is a tool designed to collect and formalize the common elements used during systems development, enabling **automated** and **reproducible** execution of tasks.
+**cijoe** is a tool designed to collect and formalize the common elements used during systems development, enabling **automated** and **reproducible** execution.

 When using **cijoe**, the first step involves creating :ref:`scripts
-<sec-resources-scripts>` for automating repetitive tasks.
+<sec-resources-scripts>` to automate repetitive work.
 As these :ref:`scripts
 <sec-resources-scripts>` are developed, all input values are stored in
 and passed through :ref:`configuration files <sec-resources-configs>` and environment variables.
-By keeping input values separate from the script itself, tasks can be easily replicated across different environments, ensuring flexibility and consistency in execution.
+By keeping input values separate from the script itself, scripts can be easily replicated across different environments, ensuring flexibility and consistency in execution.